Echoes Beyond Points: Unleashing the Power of Raw Radar Data in Multi-modality Fusion: Methods

 Using extrinsic matrix and intrinsic matrix, we have the following formulation:

 where $u_0$, $f_x$ are principal point offset and focal length on $x$-axis in the intrinsic matrix, $x_I$ is the image column index that corresponds to the point $(x_R, y_R, z_R)$, while $R$ and $T$ are rotation matrix and translation vector of the calibration matrix between camera and radar, respectively.
-Under mild conditions, we can derive that the pillar exactly matches a specific column in the image.
-Limited by the number of pages, we leave detailed proof in the appendix.
+Under mild distortion conditions and normally adopted sensor setting, $x_I$ is determined by pillar position and calibration parameters as follows: